“Is there anything I shouldn’t eat?”

 Yet, how often do we hear about the connection between diet and cancer?
 Not enough.

-The International Agency for Research on Cancer (IARC) is focused on identifying what causes cancer so preventative measures can be taken.
+The International Agency for Research on Cancer (IARC) is focuses on identifying what causes cancer so preventative measures can be taken.
 Almost 1,000 carcinogens (or, cancer causing substances) have been identified and are grouped based on the research available and how likely the substance is to cause cancer in humans.

 The first category is “Group 1: Carcinogenic to Humans”.
 On that list, smoking, asbestos, plutonium . . .